Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Browns have one win ATS (1-2) as 6-point favorites or greater at home.

-- Cleveland has gone over the total in three of eight games at home this season.
+- In eight home games this year, Cleveland has gone over the total three times.

-- The average point total in Browns home games this season is 44.1 points, 6.6 more than this matchup's over/under (37.5).
+- The average point total in Browns home games this season is 44.1 points, 6.6 more than this outing's over/under (37.5).

-- On the road, Cincinnati is 5-2 against the spread, and 5-2 overall.
+- Cincinnati is 5-2 against the spread, and 5-2 overall, on the road.

-- On the road, the Bengals are winless ATS (0-1) as 6-point underdogs or more.
+- The Bengals are winless ATS (0-1) on the road as 6-point underdogs or more.

-- Cincinnati has hit the over twice in seven road games this year.
+- This year, in seven road games, Cincinnati has gone over the total twice.

 - This season, Bengals away games average 45.4 points, 7.9 more than this outing's over/under (37.5).